 23) Direct to Customer Business Models :

-These types of Business models are followed by many established forms from a long time.
+These types of Business model are followed by many established forms from a long time.
 The company service directly to the customers without the requirement of an intermediary party.
 These companies organize extensive marketing campaigns and involve customers in them to increase their market visibility and brand recall.

 The best example would be companies like Unilever, Procter and Gamble Johnson & Johnson.
 Unilever is considered as world’s second largest advertiser according to 2017.
 It has the world’s second-largest media spend along with more convention advertising.
 Unilever also delivers content through customizing channels and has made itself available digitally as well.
 These companies emphasize more on marketing rather than sales process because they believe that marketing is the backbone of sales.
 Better marketing campaign automatically results in increased sales.